kbrueckner/mui-validate/README.md

-setValidations|Setter to update validations object initialValidation|Setting for initialValidation on group level validation|Setting for validation on group level
+setValidations|Setter to update validations object initialValidation|Setting for initialValidation on group level validation|Setting for validation on group level autoDisablersWereTriggered|Indicator wheather at least one enabled AutoDisabler has been clicked setAutoDisablersWereTriggered|Setter for AutoDisabler indicator

 ## Support the project